-Figure 6 above shows that train movements are time-dependent, as train delays in different periods of a day vary significantly, which is likely to be affected by different train schedules and fluctuations in passenger demands.
+Train movements are time-dependent, as train delays in different periods of a day vary significantly, which is likely to be affected by different train schedules and fluctuations in passenger demands.
 This finding supports the conclusion that time and location are two key factors in designing the simulation model.